-The new program retains many of the attractive features of the previous Golden VISA (or MRVP) program, but introduces stricter controls and a greater focus on strengthening the ties between potential investors and their new country of residence.
+The program retains many of the attractive features of the previous Golden VISA (or MRVP) program, but introduces stricter controls and a greater focus on strengthening the ties between potential investors and their new country of residence.

-And in this regard, one of the most relevant novelties of the new scheme concerns the obligation to make a donation of at least 2,000 euros to a non-profit association regularly registered in Malta under the name of NGO (Non-Governmental Organization).
+And in this regard, one of the most relevant elements of the new scheme concerns the obligation to make a donation of at least 2,000 euros to a non-profit association regularly registered in Malta under the name of NGO (Non-Governmental Organization).
 This is a measure that allows immediately, with the entry of new residents in the Maltese territory, to help realities engaged in projects of a social and cultural nature already in place or to be developed.
 And it offers new residents the opportunity to know the associative realities of the territory, integrating themselves into the social fabric of the archipelago.

 An example of an association to which it is possible to make this donation is the Mediterranean Academy of Culture, Technology and Trade NGO (Register VO No.0734) which aims to develop projects aimed at enhancing the Mediterranean area as a land of international cooperation, dialogue between peoples, human rights, sustainability and innovation.
 The Ngo MACTT is ready to value any donations, which by law must be recorded in the budget and intended exclusively for non-profit activities, but especially to welcome new volunteers and members interested in contributing in terms of ideas and projects to be developed, giving shape and life to their spirit of initiative, and ensuring the support of an “associative brand” registered and operating in Malta for five years.

 Returning to the MPRP residency program, here are the other conditions provided compared to the previous Golden Visa.

 New applicants can still choose to buy or rent a home in Malta as a pathway to permanent residency in the country with the payment of a 68K fee for buyers and 98K for renters (including administrative fees).